thongdo5/chatbot/README.md

 Project Structure
 The project structure is organized to follow best practices for a React application.
 Here's a brief overview of important directories and files:

-src/client: Contains the source code of the React application. actions/: Reducer actions. assets/: Static assets such as images and fonts. components/: Reusable React components used in the project. hooks/: Custom React hooks. layouts/: Page layouts. pages/: Pages for routing. providers/: Context providers. stub-data/: Mock data for development. styles/: Styled-Components styles and global styles. utils/: Utility functions.
+- `src/client/`: Contains the source code of the React application.
+  - `actions/`: Redux actions.
+  - `assets/`: Static assets such as images and fonts.
+  - `components/`: Reusable React components used in the project.
+  - `hooks/`: Custom React hooks.
+  - `layouts/`: Layout components.
+  - `pages/`: Top-level pages for routing.
+  - `providers/`: Context providers.
+  - `stub-data/`: Mock data for development and testing.
+  - `styles/`: Styled-Components styles and global styles.
+  - `utils/`: Utility functions.
-App.tsx: The main entry point for the application. index.tsx: Main index file. webpack.config.js: Webpack configuration file for bundling the application.
+- `App.tsx`: The main entry point for the application.
+- `index.tsx`: Main index file.
+- `webpack.config.js`: Webpack configuration file for bundling the application.
-babelrc: Babel configuration file for transpiling TypeScript code. package.json: Node.js project configuration file with dependencies and scripts.
+- `babel.config.js`: Babel configuration file for transpiling TypeScript code.
+- `package.json`: Node.js project configuration file with dependencies and scripts.